cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ## Naming and Path

-Create a new file name with the format `YYYY-MM-DD-title.md` then put it into `_post` of the root directory.
+Create a new file named with the format `YYYY-MM-DD-title.md` then put it into `_post` of the root directory.

 ## Front Matter